 8 - This level represents the highest Locational Running Annual Average (LRAA) and range of all sample results.
 Compliance with the MCL for Disinfection Byproducts is based upon the Locational Running Annual Average of all samples collected during four consecutive quarters.
-The system's LRAA exceeded the MCL in the September quarter with a value of 82 parts per billion (ppb).
+Individual samples may have exceeded the MCL but our system's LRAA never exceeded the MCL.

-As you can see by the table, our system had one violation for Disinfection by-products.
+As you can see from the table, our system had two violations for Disinfection by-products.
 All other testing was satisfactory.
 We have learned through our testing that some contaminants have been detected; however, these contaminants were detected below the level allowed by the State, except for Total Trihalomethanes (TTHMs).